sogaiu/janet-pegdoc/README.md

 `(opt patt)` and `(? patt)` are aliases for `(between 0 1 patt)`
 ```

-Show examples for a peg special.
+Show just examples for a peg special.

 ```
 $ pdoc -x string